zork9/pygame-assassin-of-the-underdark/README.txt

 character selection screen :
 ----------------------------

-use mouse to select a picture as character, if you don't click a character, a random char is made.
+use mouse to select a picture as character, if you don't click a character or just press a key ni this screen, a random char is made.

 main screen :